Hawaii lava finally reaches the Pacific — only to create another deadly danger

 Laze can cause lung, eye and skin irritation.
-And it’s proven deadly in the past.
+And it has proven deadly in the past.

 "This hot, corrosive gas mixture caused two deaths immediately adjacent to the coastal entry point in 2000, when seawater washed across recent and active lava flows," the HVO said.